Robots.txt Generator

 Why Do You Need robots.txt?

-- Control Crawling: Prevent search engines from indexing private or duplicate content
+- Control Crawling: Prevent crawlers from accessing private, duplicate, or unimportant pages

-- Save Server Resources: Reduce server load by limiting crawler access to unnecessary pages
+- Save Bandwidth: Reduce server load by limiting crawler access to essential content

-- SEO Optimization: Help search engines focus on your most important content
+- Improve SEO: Help search engines focus on your most important pages

 Common User Agents